Unimutual Protection – Target Market Determination

 1. Property Protection

-Property Protection provides Members with the right to claim Protection on behalf of the Member, an affiliate or a protected person for material loss of assets being real property, including buildings, plant, machinery, stock and merchandise and personal property.
+Property Protection provides Members with the right to claim Protection for material loss of assets being real property, including buildings, plant, machinery, stock and merchandise and personal property.

-Property Protection also extends to claims for Protection for loss of revenue, increased cost of working, loss of rental income and additional expense resulting from interruption or interference to the business during the period of Protection.
+Property Protection also extends to claims for Protection for loss of revenue, increased cost of working, loss of rental income and additional expense resulting from interruption or interference to the business caused by a protected event during the protection period.

 2. Combined Liability Protection

 There are four liability Protections.
-Members will only be entitled to claim for the liability Protections specified on their Schedule of Protection:
+Members will only be entitled to claim for the liability Protections (including legal defence costs) specified on their Schedule of Protection:

 2.1.
 General and Products Liability Protection